upala-digital-identity/docs/source/explosive-bots.rst

 .. image:: /img/deck/multiple_dimensions.png

 Here scores may be higher than a blackmarket cost of a state ID.
-This is a way for Upala to become a subsitute state ID.
+This is a way for Upala to become a subsitute for state IDs.

 Explosion window
 ================